pollen-robotics/zuuu_hal/README.md

 ros2 param set /zuuu_hal xy_tol 0.0
 ros2 param set /zuuu_hal theta_tol 0.0
 ```
--> A good example where this trick is needed is if Zuuu needs to stay stationary on a slope.
+-> A good example where this setup is needed is if Zuuu needs to stay stationary on a slope.

-The Ziegler Nichols method was tried to tune the PID values.
-The result was way too dynamic so the parameters are tuned down.
+*Note:* The Ziegler Nichols method was tried to tune the PID values.
+The result was way too dynamic so the parameters have been tuned down.
-If useful, here are the parameters found:
+If useful, here are the parameters found for the theta PID:
 Ku = 27
 Fu = 2.3 Hz => Tu = 0.4348 s

 https://en.wikipedia.org/wiki/Ziegler%E2%80%93Nichols_method